What is Natural Killer Cells?

 Two types of testing for natural killer cell activity

-- Test of blood cell activity against foreign objects (NK Cell Activity): NK cell activity test requires a blood sample.
-NK cells in the blood are separated and cultured with cancer cells in a laboratory.
-Then, NK cell activity against cancer cells is considered based on the number of eliminated cancer cells compared with the activity of standard cells.
+- Test of blood cell activity against foreign objects (Natural Killer Cells Activity): Natural Killer Cells activity test requires a blood sample.
+Natural Killer Cells in the blood are separated and cultured with cancer cells in a laboratory.
+Then, Natural Killer Cells activity against cancer cells is considered based on the number of eliminated cancer cells compared with the activity of standard cells.

-- Immunity Test The test checks the quantity of substances released from NK cells which reflects the response of NK cells and status of the immune system:
+- Immunity Test The test checks the quantity of substances released from Natural Killer Cells which reflects the response of Natural Killer Cells and status of the immune system:

-- NK cell activity over 500 is considered strong immunity.
+- Natural Killer Cells activity over 500 is considered strong immunity.

-- NK cell activity lower than 500 is divided into: weak but acceptable immunity, deficient immunity and severe immunodeficiency.
+- Natural Killer Cells activity lower than 500 is divided into: weak but acceptable immunity, deficient immunity and severe immunodeficiency.

-For the best assessment of NK cell activity, the test-taker should undergo both tests, as each test has different procedures and provides different information in terms of quality and quantity.
+For the best assessment of Natural Killer Cells activity, the test-taker should undergo both tests, as each test has different procedures and provides different information in terms of quality and quantity.
 Both test results are required to assess the risk of cancer and other diseases.
-NK cell activity test indicates how well your body can defend itself against microorganisms and cancer cells.
+Natural Killer Cells activity test indicates how well your body can defend itself against microorganisms and cancer cells.